 ADAP’s first project from 1997 to 2001 in the Central African Republic supported the creation of game hunting zones to be managed by the villages on the outskirts of Bamingui-Bangoran National Park in the north of the country.
 Despite strong, local interest in community management the project had to be abandoned because of growing unrest and insecurity in the country.

 ADAP’s work in Mozambique was hampered by a complicated national post-conflict situation, but the projects in Tanzania and Burkina Faso quickly achieved good results for local development and nature conservation.
 They were designed and implemented over the long term, necessary for the gradual establishment of community management of land and resources.

-ADAP has developed new projects in Tanzania’s Selous-Niassa corridor (2006-2011), and in Madagascar (2016-today).
+ADAP has developed new projects in Tanzania’s Selous-Niassa corridor (2006-2011), and in Madagascar (2016-2019).
 It operates thanks to an important voluntary investment in Switzerland and works with partners in the field to strengthen their capacities towards increasing autonomy.

 Since its beginnings, ADAP has initiated public awareness campaigns in Geneva, targeted at its members and the general public.
 These campaigns focused on environmental issues and the complex relationship between conservation and development.
 ADAP continues to participate in Geneva events and organizes conference days, exhibitions, and support evenings.